zediogoviana/zediogoviana.github.io/content/posts/analysing-electricity-consumption-with-livebook.md

 cover = "img/electricity-analysis-cover.jpg"
-coverCredit = "set of lightbulbs" keywords = ["elixir", "livebook", "vegalite", "explorer", "dataframe", "electricity"] description = "As the title implies, I wanted to analyse and discover patterns in my house electricity consumption.
-Which days consumed the most electricity, what hours do we have peak consumption, etc. On the other side, we also have some photovoltaic panels that produce energy for direct consumption.
+coverCredit = "set of lightbulbs" keywords = ["elixir", "livebook", "vegalite", "explorer", "dataframe", "electricity"] description = "As the title implies, I wanted to analyse and discover patterns in my house's electricity consumption.
+Which days consumed the most electricity, and what hours do we have peak consumption?
+On the other side, we also have some photovoltaic panels that produce energy for direct consumption.
 With both metrics, I can discover a lot of interesting heuristics, for example, the best hours to power the washing machine and take direct advantage of the sunlight we get in Portugal ☀️.
 For that, I'm using Elixir's **Livebook** for the whole data manipulation and visualization."
 +++

 Back in April, I attended [ElixirConf EU](https://www.elixirconf.eu/) in Lisbon, and it was a really cool experience.
 But why does this matter for the blog post?
-Well, José Valim opened the conference with a Keynote where he talked mostly what was the state of Elixir and also demo-ed some *newish* interesting things from [Livebook](https://livebook.dev/) that had been presented during the [Launch Week](https://news.livebook.dev/label/45764).
+José Valim opened the conference with a Keynote where he talked mostly what was the state of Elixir and also demo-ed some *newish* interesting things from [Livebook](https://livebook.dev/).
+These had been presented during the [Launch Week](https://news.livebook.dev/label/45764).
 (The link for the video still isn't public, but I'll update this when it gets published).

-I had already tried out **Livebook** in the past, and had seen the capabilities and power of `Smart Cells`, mostly for Machine Learning stuff, but I got amazed with the ease José started to transform and visualize data during the talk, using some of those "new" `Smart Cells`.
+I had already tried out **Livebook** in the past, and had seen the capabilities and power of `Smart Cells`, mostly for Machine Learning algorithms, but I got amazed with the ease José started to transform and visualize data during the talk, using some of those "new" `Smart Cells`.

 ## What are Smart Cells after all?

 The goal of this post is not to explain what **Livebook** is, and how great it is, but I feel that `Smart Cells` deserve at least a small reference and explanation.
-I may be wrong about the actual time they appeared, but I started hearing about them somewhere around [this announcement](https://news.livebook.dev/announcing-bumblebee-gpt2-stable-diffusion-and-more-in-elixir-3Op73O), where a bunch of `Smart Cells` for Machine Learning related things through [`Bumblebee`](https://github.com/elixir-nx/bumblebee).
+I may be wrong about the actual time they appeared, but I started hearing about them somewhere around [this announcement](https://news.livebook.dev/announcing-bumblebee-gpt2-stable-diffusion-and-more-in-elixir-3Op73O), with a set of `Smart Cells` for Machine Learning, through [`Bumblebee`](https://github.com/elixir-nx/bumblebee).

 In [this blog post](https://news.livebook.dev/whats-new-in-livebook-0.8-4gQiEE) there is a great introduction to what you can achieve with them.
 I definitely advise you to read it, if you haven't before.

 ## Analysing my house's electricity consumption/production

 Let's start to dive into the goal of this blog post.
-As the title implies, I wanted to analyse and discover patterns in my house electricity consumption.
-Which days consumed the most electricity, what hours do we have peak consumption, etc. On the other side, we also have some photovoltaic panels that produce energy for direct consumption.
+As the title implies, I wanted to analyse and discover patterns in my house's electricity consumption.
+Which days consumed the most electricity, and what hours do we have peak consumption?
+On the other side, we also have some photovoltaic panels that produce energy for direct consumption.
 With both metrics, I can discover a lot of interesting heuristics, for example, the best hours to power the washing machine and take direct advantage of the sunlight we get in Portugal ☀️.
 As we don't have any batteries, all the exceeding production gets sold to the grid, so by keeping track of this, we can also try to estimate our final profit/loss for the whole bill.

-This was something I wanted to do for some time, and I recently discovered that in Portugal you can register to [e-redes](https://www.e-redes.pt/pt-pt) and obtain a dataset with the amount of ***kWh*** being consumed by the house/injected in the grid, every 15 minutes, for each month.
-(If there are some people in Portugal reading this, and also want to get this information from **e-redes**, note that you need to have a *Contador Inteligente* first.)
+This was something I wanted to do for some time, and I recently discovered that in Portugal you can register to [e-redes](https://www.e-redes.pt/pt-pt).
+Inside the authenticated platform, it's possible to obtain a dataset with the amount of ***kWh*** being consumed by the house/injected in the grid, every 15 minutes.
+(If there are some people in Portugal reading this, and also want to get this information from **e-redes**, note that you need to have a *Smart Meter* first.)

 ## Inspecting and working with the dataset

-Well, the first thing is that the dataset you can export is not a `csv` file, as I was expecting initially.
-It's an `xls` with some more things that don't really matter for anything, so I first need to convert everything to a `csv` before doing any operation on top of it.
+In **e-redes**, the dataset you can export is not a `csv` file, as I was expecting initially.
+It's an `xls` with some extra information that we don't require for this experience.
+So, first, we need to convert everything to a clean `csv` before doing any operation on top of it.

 The final file has the following structure: